-When the bar owner placed the quart-sized glass of cloudy, phlegm colored beer down in front of me I could tell the description “it’s an acquired taste” was a vast understatement.
-Served unchilled I hesitated to drink it even as my thirst thicken from the six hours criss-crossing the Peruvian town searching for it.
+When the bar owner placed the unchilled quart-sized glass of cloudy, phlegm colored beer down in front of me I could tell the description “it’s an acquired taste” was an understatement.
+I hesitated to drink it even as the dry thirst in the back of my throat created by the six hours crisscrossing the Peruvian town searching for this drink begged for relief.
 This was chicha, a legendary corn beer originally fermented during Inca times from the spit of virgins and used as a sacrificial offering to appease the gods.
 That holy elixir slowly morphed into a sour bathtub beer of the Andes known for its acquired taste.

 The first time I heard about chicha, I immediately put tasting it on my bucket list.
 I didn’t actually have a bucket list at the time, but knew I needed one just for this as I watched a history show describe how groups of women sat around, chewing corn, spitting it into a bucket and letting that saliva-corn mixture ferment.
-These women were no ordinary women.
-They were the “chosen ones” hand-picked by Inca kings for their beauty, youth and purity.
-Known as the Virgins of the Sun, they were taken from their villages around eight years old and hidden away in temples for years chewing and spitting with their chastity intact.
-Once their beauty ran out Incan high priests, brutally murdered the virgins on mountaintops as a sacrificed to the gods.
+These women were no ordinary women, they were the “chosen ones”.
+Inca kings hand-picked them for their beauty, youth and purity.
+Known as the Virgins of the Sun, they were taken from their villages at eight years old and hidden away in temples for years chewing and spitting their way through adolescence with their chastity intact.
+Once their beauty ran out Incan high priests brutally murdered them on mountaintops as a sacrificed to the gods.

-After the Spaniards conquered the Incan empire Peruvians began making their own chicha at home replacing the spit-fermentation with a more practical and less disgusting fermentation process.
-Today home brewed chicha has become increasingly rare to find.
-Women, mostly in the countryside, still make the beer in any spare space available.
+After the Spaniards conquered the Incan empire Peruvians began making chicha at home replacing the spit-fermentation with a more practical and less disgusting fermentation process.
+Today home-brewed chicha has become increasingly rare to find.
+Women, mostly in the countryside, still make the beer.
 When they make more than they can drink they place a red balloon on the end of a long stick outside their mud hut indicating to would be beer drinkers that chicha is sold there.
 Chances are it is brewed in less than sanitary conditions and the flavor and alcohol content can vary wildly.
 The sour beer is consistently ranked at the very bottom of Peru’s beverage hierarchy, if it is ranked at all.
-How bad could it really be?
+But how bad could it really be?